salvedojuliao/course-vue/notes.md

   * Answer:
     - keyup: register the caracter in the same time;
     - keydown: register the caracter after the second one (ther is a delay)
+    * Discord: You have the javascript events keydown - Key down first multiple keyboard events for as long as a key is down keyup - Key up fires one keyboard event when a key is released keypress - Key press fires one keyboard event when a key is touched

+    And you are using a modifier meaning you only want to capture when the enter key is down.
+Although I'm not sure if I answered your question.
 - v-model (shortcut for v-mind:value and v-on:input)
     - v-model is two-way binding (Data binding + Event Handling)
     - <!--